 |Paper title||Linear Algebra|

 |Domestic Tuition Fees (NZD)||$955.05|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - MATH 140 or MATH 170

 - MATH 242, MATH 341

 MATH 202 is compulsory for the Mathematics major.
 It is particularly important for students majoring in Statistics, Computer Science and Physics, and is relevant and useful for any student in the sciences who forsees themselves working with and analysing data.

 - Paper Structure

-- Vector spaces over the real and complex numbers (mainly finite-dimensional)
+- Vector spaces over the real and complex numbers (mainly finite-dimensional), vector subspaces

-- Linear combinations, linear independence and spans, bases, dimension, standard bases, extending bases of subspaces, coordinate vectors and isomorphisms, rank-nullity theorem
+- Linear combinations, linear independence and span, bases, dimension, extending bases of subspaces, sum of subspaces, direct sums

 - Inner products, orthogonality, orthogonal projections, Cauchy-Schwartz inequality, inner-product norm, orthonormal bases, Gram-Schmidt process, orthogonal complements, minimisation problems